Philadelphia International Records: Later period

 By the mid-1980s, Philadelphia International Records had ended the distribution deal that they had with Columbia.
 The label was soon after picked up by Capitol/EMI Records.
-They continued to make hits, including Shirley Jones' "Do You Get Enough Love", but their most successful years were behind them.
+They continued to make hits, including Shirley Jones' "Do You Get Enough Love," but their most successful years were behind them.

 In the 1990s, Philadelphia International launched a new subsidiary, Uncensored Records.
 Featuring Damon and No Question, the label releases hip hop music.
 Philadelphia International now largely concentrates on licensing its music catalog worldwide and has issued few new recordings since the mid-1980s when Gamble and Huff wound down their studio work together.

-In 1989, Gamble and Huff won their first Grammy Award.
-Simply Red's cover of "If You Don't Know Me By Now" which was written by Gamble and Huff, received the Grammy Award for Best R&B Song.
+In 1989, Gamble and Huff were awarded their first Grammy Award.
+Simply Red's cover of "If You Don't Know Me By Now," written by Gamble and Huff, won the Grammy Award for Best R&B Song.
 In 1999, Gamble and Huff were awarded the Lifetime Achievement Grammy from the National Academy of Recording Arts and Sciences.
 In 2008, the duo was inducted in the Rock and Roll Hall of Fame in the non-performer category, joining their band the O'Jays, who were inducted in 2005.

 In November 2009, PBS aired a two-part special, Love Train: The Sound of Philadelphia, that focuses on Gamble and Huff and the family of Philadelphia International Records artists.
-The concert was shot with a live audience on June 7, 2008 at the Borgata Hotel and Casino in Atlantic City; it showcased TSOP artists.
+The concert was shot before a live audience on June 7, 2008, at the Borgata Hotel and Casino in Atlantic City, and showcased TSOP artists.

-In February 2010, fire swept through part of the offices on Philadelphia's Broad Street.
-The building was previously the home of another iconic part of the city's musical heritage, Cameo-Parkway Records, based there during the 1950s and 1960s; it had become a tourist attraction.
+In February 2010, fire swept through parts of the offices on Philadelphia's Broad Street.
+The building was previously the home of another iconic part of the city's musical heritage, Cameo-Parkway Records, based there during the 1950s and 1960s, and has become a tourist attraction.
 The fire was started deliberately by a man who had broken into the offices while so intoxicated by alcohol that he had no later recollection of the crime.

 In August 2011, in honor of the 40th anniversary of the company, Philadelphia International Records launched TSOP Soul Radio, an online radio station that airs music and interviews from the Gamble and Huff catalog.

-The building that housed Philadelphia International Records located on Broad and Spruce Streets was damaged by arson in 2010 and effectively was shut down.
+The building that housed Philadelphia International Records located on Broad and Spruce Streets was damaged by arson in 2010 and was effectively shut down.
 It was sold to local developer Dranoff Properties in 2014.
 On April 18, 2015, demolition started on the building.
 Dranoff Properties announced plans to build an SLS International Hotel at the site of the building.
-It is now home to the 47-story Arthaus Condominiums, where there is a tribute to Philadelphia International Records on display in the lobby.

-Gamble and Huff have written more than 3,000 songs throughout their careers, making them two of the most efficient and productive songwriters of all time.
+Gamble and Huff have written more than 3,000 songs during their careers.
 They continue to write songs together from their homes in South Philadelphia.